-- Consider your limitations.
+Consider your limitations.
 Find out what’s keeping you from exercising or being physically active.
 If you are not comfortable, you might wish to exercise inside your home.
-If you are able to perform optimally with a partner, invite your spouse or a friend who’s as interested as you to be healthy mentally and physically.
-If you’re not up for buying workout gear initially, do something that’s affordable or free, like walking or jogging.
+If you can perform optimally with a partner, invite your spouse or a friend who’s as interested as you to be healthy mentally and physically.
+If you’re not up for buying workout gear initially, do something affordable or free, like walking or jogging.

 Frequently Asked Questions